techiewarrior/silverpeak-api-pkg/README.md

      - All functions will be called from a 'main' script

 Issues:
-     - look at using classes to return multiple results of readYAML function,
+     - look at using classes to return multiple results of readYAML function.
+     - add imports to each function, i.e. requests, os, yaml, base64, etc.